Frequently Asked Questions

 54. Q. Is the grand jury required to have its draft reports reviewed by its legal advisor?

-A. No. However, CGJA strongly recommends that the grand jury submit early and final drafts of each report to its legal advisor for review (unless the legal advisor is disqualified due to a conflict of interest).
+A. No. However, CGJA strongly recommends that the grand jury submit early and final drafts of each report to its legal advisor for review.
 Counsel can confirm that the topic is within the jury’s jurisdiction, verify the report’s references to the law, help the jury avoid claims of defamation, and point out other possible problems with the report.

 55. Q. Can a grand jury change its report before it is publicly distributed?

 A. Yes.
-CGJA believes that one of the reasons for the requirement that the final report be given to the board of or official employed by the investigated entity at least two business days before it is made public (PC §933.05) is to give the board or official an opportunity to point out any errors in the report.
-The grand jury can pull the report and consider whether to change it, perhaps after extending its investigation.
+CGJA believes that one of the reasons for the requirement that the final report be given to the board of or official employed by the investigated entity at least two business days before it is made public (PC §933.05) is to give the entity an opportunity to point out to the jury any errors in the report.
+The grand jury can pull the report and investigate the information provided by the entity.
 If changes are made to the report, it must be both re-approved by a supermajority vote and re-submitted to the court for approval.
-However, there is no authority for a grand jury to revise a report once it has been released to the general public,
+However, there is no authority for a grand jury to revise a report once it has been released to the public,

 56. Q. Is there a “drop dead” date by which a grand jury must submit its final reports to the court?